shamanec/GADS/docs/devices-setup.md

   * *device_os_version* - "15.2" for example
   * *device_name* - avoid using special characters and spaces except '_'.
 Example: "Huawei_P20_Pro"
   * *screen_size* - this is needed to easily work with the stream and remote control.
 Example: "375x667".
 You can get it on https://whatismyviewport.com (ScreenSize: at the bottom)

+### Access iOS devices from a Mac for remote development
+1. Execute `sudo socat TCP-LISTEN:10015,reuseaddr,fork UNIX-CONNECT:/var/run/usbmuxd` on the Linux host with the devices.
+2. Execute `sudo socat UNIX-LISTEN:/var/run/usbmuxd,fork,reuseaddr,mode=777 TCP:192.168.1.8:10015` on a Mac machine on the same network as the Linux devices host.
+3. Restart Xcode and you should see the devices available.
+**NB** Don't forget to replace listen port and TCP IP address with yours.

+This can be used for remote development of iOS apps or execution of native XCUITests.
+It is not thoroughly tested, just tried it out.